tomjoht/learnapidoc/_docs/documenting_code/docapis_code_formatting.md

 {% endraw %}
 ```

 This code looks kind of like gibberish, really.
 I have some "include" files where I've abstracted away the logic because I'll be repeating it from report to report.
-And of course I don't want the scripts and styles showing here, as they'll clutter up the logic and I'm also repeating that content with each new report file.
+And of course I don't want the scripts and styles showing here, as they'll clutter up the logic and I'm also repeating that content with each new report file, so that logic is abstracted away in include files as well.

 Imagine trying to document this code.
-If your started from the top and worked your way to the bottom, it would be a real mess.
-The explanation would also be hard to read and understand for users.
+If you started from the top and worked your way to the bottom, it would be a real mess.
+The lengthy explanation would also be hard to read and understand for users.
 It's just confusing and kind of jumbled.
 It doesn't help that I put this together in haste, without much thought for a clean, elegant solution.
 I needed to get this report out fast, so I hacked together the template as quickly as I could.
 Developers building applications often implement hacks and other quick-fixes using ["duct tape and WD-40"](https://www.joelonsoftware.com/2009/09/23/the-duct-tape-programmer/), as Joel Spolsky says, to get a working solution shipped to meet a deadline.

-For example, in this code I couldn't get the usual table of contents tag that kramdown Markdown provides working
+For example, in this code I couldn't get the usual table of contents tag that kramdown Markdown provides working:

 ```
 {% raw %}